 In Episode 11, Dr. Looney talks with Yalanda Bell, Executive Director of Academic Programs, and Dr. Gyimah Whitaker, Deputy Chief Academic Officer, about how FCS students can get a jump on college AND career success through our Middle College program.

-Accelerated Career Development
+Accelerated Career Diploma

-FCS Middle College is aligned to a dual enrollment program that is unique in Georgia, called Accelerated Career Development.
-Using the Accelerated Career Development Diploma program, students can graduate with their high school diploma while being exempted from certain academic course requirements.
+FCS Middle College is aligned to a dual enrollment program that is unique in Georgia, called Accelerated Career Diploma.
+Using the Accelerated Career Diploma program, students can graduate with their high school diploma while being exempted from certain academic course requirements.
 These students must complete specific courses during their ninth and tenth grade year.
 During their remaining two years of high school, students will earn two technical certificates of credit, which may lead towards a technical college diploma or an associate degree.
 Students who meet these requirements will be issued a high school diploma.

 Students electing to attend FCS Middle College should consider post-secondary plans beyond high school.
 Students who successfully graduate from FCS Middle College will graduate with two technical college career certifications that qualify them to enter the workforce or continue their education at a technical college.
 However, FCS Middle College graduates will not have all the required high school courses needed to be admitted to a traditional 4-year college or university.
 FCS Middle College graduates wanting to attend a 4-year college or university will be required to take additional courses at the technical college to obtain an Associate’s degree.